 The whole of Makkah lay at his feet as he marched in.
 His enemies stood in surrender awaiting his verdict, and he could very well have cried “havoc” or “let slip the dogs of war” as the triumphant commanders of those days used to do.

-Instead, in a historic break from the old tradition, the Prophet of Islam announced forgiveness and amnesty to all his former enemies.
+Instead, in a historic break from the old tradition, the Prophet Muhammad announced forgiveness and amnesty to all his former enemies.
 He told them simply:

 You may go.
 You are a free people.
 (Authenticated by al-Albani)